kasojakey/humix-sense/README.md

 module systems that could be enhanced incrementally.

 Currently the core Humix module that comes with Humix framework is ‘humix-dialog-module’.
 This module use speech-recognition and text-to-speech engines  to support basic interaction with robot.
+Find more information about humix-dialog-module [here]((https://github.com/project-humix/humix-dialog-module).

 # Setup Your Humix